 - Avoid injuries associated with sleepiness such as car wrecks.

-Your body sets your internal biological clock, or circadian rhythm, based on the daylight pattern where you live.
-This process helps you naturally get tired at night and stay alert during the day.
 If you have to work in the evenings and sleep during the day, you may have trouble getting enough sleep.
 Your biological clock can also be disturbed when traveling to a different time zone.

-The Centers for Disease Control and Prevention recommends adults between the ages of 18 and 60 should get at least seven hours of sleep per night, adults ages 61 to 64 should get between seven and nine hours per night, and those 65 years of age and older should get between seven and eight hours per night.
+The Centers for Disease Control and Prevention recommends adults between the ages of 18 and 60 should get at least seven hours of sleep per night, adults age 61 to 64 should get between seven and nine hours per night, and those 65 years of age and older should get between seven and eight hours per night.
 The amount of sleep you need also depends on various factors, including:

 - Sleep quality – Frequently interrupted sleep is not quality sleep.
 The quality of your sleep is just as important as the quantity.